Requirements for a Personal Loan

 What are the Requirements for a Personal Loan?

-If you’re interested in applying for a personal loan, be sure to understand the basic requirements before moving forward.
+If you are interested in applying for a personal loan, be sure to understand the basic requirements before moving forward.

-As mentioned above, every lender will have its own requirements, so you’ll have to check with your lender for specific numbers.
+As mentioned above, every lender will have its own requirements, so you will have to check with your lender for specific numbers.

 That being said, there are a few major factors that all lenders look at: credit history, income, and debt-to-income ratio.

 By far, the most important thing most lenders look at is your credit score.
-A low credit score signals that you’re a risky borrower, while a high credit score indicates that you are a reliable borrower who consistently makes payments on time.
+A low credit score signals that you are a risky borrower, while a high credit score indicates that you are a reliable borrower who consistently makes payments on time.

-In most cases, you’ll need to have a credit score of at least 640 to qualify for financing with a reasonable interest rate and terms.
+In most cases, you will need to have a credit score of at least 640 to qualify for financing with a reasonable interest rate and terms.

-If your credit score isn’t high enough to qualify, you might consider adding a cosigner, or postponing your application until you are able to build up your credit score.
+If your credit score is not high enough to qualify, you might consider adding a cosigner, or postponing your application until you are able to build up your credit score.

 Compare Personalized Loan Offers in Less Than 60 Seconds